What happens if the member of a SSAS dies?

 A comprehensive guide to Pensions and Investments for Investing in Property

-Family members (and other dependants) can access the funds in a Small Self Administered Scheme (SSAS) if the SSAS member dies, but there are restrictions.
+An important question that many ask is ‘What happens if the member of a SSAS dies?’
+Family members (and other dependants) can access the funds in a Small Self Administered Scheme (SSAS) if the member of the SSAS dies, but there are restrictions.
 It’s possible for a lump sum to be paid to a nominated beneficiary completely tax free, making an SSAS an excellent inheritance planning tool — if used properly.

 However, this depends on specific circumstances, including whether or not the member has started drawing funds from the SSAS and how old the SSAS member was when they died.